Grumberlings/gb_test/pages/series/mycelium.md

 ---

 ![Mycelium Sculptures](/assets/img/Mycelium_series_01.jpg){:class="img-responsive"}
-*Mycelium Series*

 Mycelium are a mass of branched, tubular filaments of fungi.
 Essential for healthy soils and plant growth they also break down dead vegatable matter.

-I find this ambiguity interesting.
+Felted lambswool represents these 'natural' elements and sit in contrast to the hard cast plaster polymer component parts.
 Are the fibres helpful or destructive, friendly or threatening?
-I have used felted lambswool to represent these 'natural' elements that interact with the hard plaster polmer cast components.